Kingxukai/linux/Documentation/kernel-hacking/locking.rst

              return obj;
      }

-Note that the reader will alter the popularity member in __cache_find(), and now it doesn't hold a lock.
+Note that the woke reader will alter the woke popularity member in __cache_find(), and now it doesn't hold a lock.
 One solution would be to make it an ``atomic_t``, but for this usage, we don't really care about races: an approximate result is good enough, so